libretro/docs/docs/library/fbneo.md

 This core supports the RetroArch cheat feature with the `.cht` files.
 However it is recommended to use FBNeo's native cheat support instead :

-* download the pack of cheats from [here](https://github.com/finalburnneo/FBNeo-cheats/archive/master.zip)
+* Download the pack of cheats from [here](https://github.com/finalburnneo/FBNeo-cheats/archive/master.zip)
-* uncompress **all of them** into the `SYSTEM_DIRECTORY/fbneo/cheats/` folder (which is **NOT** the same folder as the RetroArch feature with the `.cht` files)
+* Uncompress **all of them** into the `SYSTEM_DIRECTORY/fbneo/cheats/` folder (which is **NOT** the same folder as the RetroArch feature with the `.cht` files)
-* cheats will become available through core options (`Quick Menu > Options`, **NOT** `Quick Menu > Cheats`) afterward.
+* Cheats will become available through core options (`Quick Menu > Options`, **NOT** `Quick Menu > Cheats`) afterward.

 ## Frequently asked questions

 ### Where can i find the XXX roms ?

 As far as we are concerned, you are supposed to dump your own games, so we can't help you with acquiring romsets.

-### Game XXX is not launching, why ?
-It is either not supported or you have a bad rom, your logs will give you more details.
-Build a valid romset with clrmamepro as said above.
-There are also a few games marked as not working, try one of their clones.

-### I patched game XXX and can't run it, why ?
+### Why am i getting a white screen ?

+Refer to [getting started with arcade emulation](https://docs.libretro.com/guides/arcade-getting-started/#step-3-use-the-correct-version-romsets-for-that-emulator) to understand how romsets work.

+The white screen tells you if the romset is supported at all and which files are wrong or missing.
+Exceptionally there might be a false positive due to your file being unreadable for some reason.

+### How can i run that romhack i found ?

+A lot of romhacks are supported natively, so your romhack might already be supported under a specific romset name.

-Because it's considered a bad rom since the crcs won't match, however there is a method to use a patched romset, if you put the patched version of the romset into `SYSTEM_DIRECTORY/fbneo/patched` it will work (NB: you can strip it of any file that don't differ from non-patched romset if you want). **The romset you must launch is still the original non-patched romset though (its content will be overrided by the content of the patched one)**, you can disable that override by toggling off the `Allow patched romsets` core option.
+For the unsupported romhacks, you can put the patched version of the romset into `SYSTEM_DIRECTORY/fbneo/patched` (NB: you can strip it of any file that don't differ from non-patched romset if you want), that method will only work if the sizes and names matches with the original romset.
+**The romset you must launch is still the original non-patched romset (its content will be overrided at runtime by the content of the patched one)**, you can disable that behavior by toggling off the `Allow patched romsets` core option.

-### I bought unibios from http://unibios.free.fr/ and can't run it, why ?
+### How can i run that unibios i bought from http://unibios.free.fr/ ?

 Same answer as above.

-### Game XXX has graphical glitches, why ?
+### I think i found a glitch, how do i report it ?

-Write a report with details on the issue and your platform.
+Write a report [here](https://github.com/finalburnneo/FBNeo/issues) with details on the issue and your platform.
+If the issue is not self-explanatory, it is important to provide a video of the PCB (meaning real hardware), any other material (remakes, other emulators, fpga, game rips, ...) will be ignored.
+If the issue doesn't happen right from the beginning, please try to provide a savestate from right before the issue.

-### Game XXX runs slowly, why ?
+### Why does game XXX run slowly ?

 Your hardware is probably too slow to run the game with your current settings.
 Try the following :

 * Check if there is a speedhack dipswitch in the core options, set it to "yes".